AmeriCorps FAQ

 AmeriCorps Promise Fellows assist youth in reaching their full potential and set them on a trajectory for high school graduation and lifelong success.
 Promise Fellows serve in various schools and community organizations across the state of Minnesota to provide the right support to the right youth at the right time.
 These AmeriCorps members identify and work directly with students in 6th through 12th grade to provide powerful one-on-one mentorship to re-engage students with school and their community.

-What is AmeriCorps and how does this relate to the Promise Fellow program?
+What is AmeriCorps and how does this relate to the Alliance’s programs?

 AmeriCorps is a national network of hundreds of programs across the state.
-Minnesota Alliance With Youth coordinates two different AmeriCorps programs: Promise Fellows and VISTAs.
-Promise Fellows provide direct service to students, while VISTAs focus on capacity-building efforts.
+Minnesota Alliance With Youth coordinates two different AmeriCorps programs: Promise Fellows and Groundwork Fellows.
+Promise Fellows provide direct service to students, while Groundwork Fellows focus on capacity-building efforts.
 Minnesota Alliance With Youth’s AmeriCorps members are eligible for service benefits including a living allowance, Education Award, health insurance, childcare assistance, and federal student loan forbearance.

 Who is eligible to apply?

-You must be a U.S. citizen, national, or legal permanent resident alien of the United States, over 18 years old, and have a high school diploma or GED to be a Promise Fellow.
-You will be asked to provide proof of eligibility during onboarding, review required documentation here.
+You must be a U.S. citizen, national, or legal permanent resident alien of the United States, over 18 years old, and have a high school diploma or GED to be an AmeriCorps member.
+You will be asked to provide proof of eligibility during onboarding.

 When would I serve, and for how long?

-Alliance Promise Fellows serve in a full-time capacity (40 hours per week) (Part time positions for 30 and 20 hours per week are also available) for a total of 11 months.
-Terms begin in the fall and run through mid-to-late summer.
+AmeriCorps members serve in a full-time capacity, 35 hours per week.
+(Part-time positions for 30 and 20 hours per week are also available.)
+Terms begin in the fall and run through the end of the school year.

 Can I choose my host site?

 Yes!
-Promise Fellows apply for specific host sites across the state of Minnesota.
-Each host site provides a description of their site, what students they serve, and their specific goals for the Promise Fellow at their location.
+AmeriCorps members apply for specific host sites across the state of Minnesota.
+Each host site provides a description of their site, what students they serve, and their specific goals for the members at their location.

 What kind of training and support will I receive?

-In addition to training at their specific site, Promise Fellows will meet with a cohort of other service members once a month for trainings held by the Alliance.
-These trainings range in topics from Promise Fellow intervention strategies, data tracking/analysis assistance, education equity, service member self-care, and general youth development practices.
+In addition to training at their specific site, AmeriCorps members will meet with a cohort of other service members once a month for trainings held by the Alliance.
+These trainings range in topics from intervention strategies, data tracking/analysis assistance, education equity, service member self-care, and general youth development practices.

 Will I get paid?

-Alliance Promise Fellows receive a living allowance every two weeks.
-Promise Fellows who successfully complete a term of service are also eligible to receive a Segal AmeriCorps Education Award.
-Additionally, Promise Fellows are eligible for student loan forbearance, health insurance, and childcare assistance to help offset living expenses.
+AmeriCorps members receive a living allowance every two weeks.
+AmeriCorps members who successfully complete a term of service are also eligible to receive a Segal AmeriCorps Education Award.
+Additionally, AmeriCorps members are eligible for student loan forbearance, health insurance, and childcare assistance to help offset living expenses.

 What is the Segal Education Award and how can I use it?